It’s a New Zealand stalwart, but does anybody have the guts to power rank the rides at Rainbow’s End? Fully grown man Sam Brooks does.

 1. Bumper Boats

-I love the Bumper Boats you guys.
+I love the Bumper Boats.
 They were only operating seven at the time we went on, and pity the four children clearly under ten years old who got stuck with me.
 I might not be able to drive a car, or ride a bike, or do anything that requires me to practice or learn or take some kind of test to figure out how to do it, but I can maneuver a Bumper Boat through the Eye of the Needle.

 If I like getting wet, then I like getting other people wet more.
 Again, probably some unfathomable damage in my childhood linked to that, but it’s best not to think too much about that when ranking theme park rides.